Arab forces poised to take airport of Yemen's main port city

 The assault is a dramatic gamble by the Arab states, who insist that they can swiftly capture the port without a major disruption to aid supplies to a country already experiencing the world’s most pressing humanitarian crisis.

-The United Nations, which struggled but failed to find a diplomatic path to head off the assault, fears it will cut off the only lifeline for most Yemenis, 22 million of whom depend on aid, 8.4 million at immediate risk of starvation.
+The United Nations, which struggled but failed to find a diplomatic path to head off the assault, fears it will cut off the only lifeline for most Yemenis.
+Some 22 million depend on aid and 8.4 million are at immediate risk of starvation.

 Western countries have long given the Arab states tacit diplomatic backing and sell them billions of dollars a year in arms.
 But that support could falter if the assault provokes the feared humanitarian catastrophe.